jeremy-rifkin/cpptrace/README.md

 }
 ```

-> [!CAUTION]
+> [!WARNING]
-> There is a footgun with `return` statements in these try/catch macros: The implementation on Windows requires wrapping
+> There is an unfortunate limitation with `return` statements in these try/catch macros: The implementation on Windows
-> the try body in an immediately-invoked lambda and and as such `return` statements return from the lambda not the
+> requires wrapping the try body in an immediately-invoked lambda and and as such `return` statements would return from
+> the lambda not the enclosing function.
+Cpptrace guards against misleading `return`s compiling by requiring the lambdas
-> enclosing function.
-If you're writing code that will be compiled on windows, it's important to not write `return`
+> to return a special internal type, but, if you're writing code that will be compiled on windows it's important to not
-> statements within CPPTRACE_TRY.
-E.g., this does not work as expected on windows:
+> write `return` statements within CPPTRACE_TRY.
+For example, this is invalid:
 > ```cpp
 > CPPTRACE_TRY {
->     if(condition) return 40; // does not return from the enclosing function on windows
+>     if(condition) return 40; // error, type int doesn't match cpptrace::detail::dont_return_from_try_catch_macros
 > } CPPTRACE_CATCH(const std::exception& e) {
 >     ...
 > }
-> return 20;
 > ```

 > [!WARNING]
-> There is one other footgun which is mainly relevant for code that was written on an older version of cpptrace: It's
+> There is a footgun which is mainly relevant for code that was written on an older version of cpptrace: It's possible
-> possible to write the following without getting errors
+> to write the following without getting errors
 > ```cpp
 > CPPTRACE_TRY {
 >     ...